williamneo/item-issues/_posts/2019-04-18-bell-bottoms.md

 tags: [hanger]
 ---

-Bell Bottoms is missing a hanger icon.
+Bell Bottoms is missing a hanger icon in the main `/items/` directory.
+It needs the image copied over from the `/items2/` mirror.